Balkan cuisine: Characteristics

-Balkan cuisine is characterised by very diverse, strong and sometimes spicy food.
+Balkan cuisine is characterised by diverse, strong, and sometimes spicy food.
 Pickled vegetables are common ingredients.
-Pepper appear in ajvar spread and the use of small hot peppers is also somewhat common.
-Feta cheese is also a popular ingredient in southern parts of the region.
-Dishes frequently make use of stuffed vegetables such as sarma which is made with stuffed vine leaves.
-Also popular is moussaka, a dish made with eggplants or potatoes.
-Many dishes are served with the thick cream known as kajmak and the egg-and-lemon sauce avgolemono is also widely used.
-Meze are often served as appetizers, as they are in Levantine cuisine and Caucasian cuisine.
-Popular desserts include baklava and halva and the fruit brandy rakia is often drunk.
+Peppers appear in ajvar spread, and small hot peppers are also common.
+Feta cheese is a popular ingredient in southern parts of the region.
+Dishes often use stuffed vegetables, such as sarma, made with stuffed vine leaves.
+Moussaka, a dish made from eggplants or potatoes, is also popular.
+Many dishes are served with a thick cream known as kajmak, and egg-and-lemon sauce avgolemono, is widely used.
+Meze are often served as appetizers, similar to the Levantine and Caucasian cuisines.
+Popular desserts include baklava and halva, and people often drink fruit brandy rakia.
 Cooking is typically done using a sač, a type of baking lid covered with hot coals or ashes, a technique dating back to Ancient Greek cuisine.

 Diversity

-The similarities within Balkan cuisine are partly due to the common natural environment of the Balkans which provides similar food ingredients.
-Many dishes and recipes across the Balkan region are referred to using the same vocabulary, albeit with national variations.
-The common features of Balkan cuisine are most easily seen in the haute cuisine of restaurants.
-In contrast, meals prepared domestically reveal the cuisine's geographic variation, including a series of intermediate cuisines ranging from those of North and Mediterranean Europe to that of the Middle East.
-The different nationalities within the Balkans create their own variations, and a dish by the same name may have different ingredients and preparation methods in different countries.
-Chocolate, cakes and sweet confections are popular in the northern Balkans, but in the south it is seafood, honeyed sweets and pastas that indicate the area's more Mediterranean style.
+The similarities within Balkan cuisine partly stem from the Balkans' shared natural environment, which provides similar ingredients.
+Many dishes and recipes across the region use similar terms, albeit with national variations.
+The common features of Balkan cuisine are most evident in haute cuisine.
+In contrast, meals prepared domestically reveal the cuisine's geographic variation, including a series of intermediate cuisines ranging from Northern and Mediterranean Europe to the Middle East.
+Different nationalities in the region create their own variations, and a dish by the same name may have different ingredients and preparation methods in different countries.
+Chocolate, cakes, and sweet confections are popular in the northern Balkans, but in the south, seafood, honeyed sweets, and pastas reflect the region's more Mediterranean style.